coordt/code_doc/README.md

 # Code documentation server #

-This project provides a simple web application to store documentation and artifacts.
+This project provides a simple web application to store documentation and artefacts.
 It manages permissions on each of the resources served.

 ## Installation #
 In the sequel, everything will be installed and ran in a virtual environment.